danielframpton/cargo/src/doc/src/reference/workspaces.md

 The `exclude` key can be used to prevent paths from being included in a workspace.
-This can be useful if some path dependencies aren't desired to be in the workspace at all, or using a glob pattern and you want to remove a directory.
+This can be useful if some path dependencies aren't desired to be in the workspace at all, or if using a glob pattern for `members` and you want to exclude a specific directory (note glob patterns are not supported in `exclude`).

 An empty `[workspace]` table can be used with a `[package]` to conveniently create a workspace with the package and all of its path dependencies.